 Starting a CPM Conversation by sending a CPM Standalone Message, initiating a CPM File Transfer or establishing a CPM Session.

+Originating and terminating CPM File Transfer without terminating other CPM Conversations.

 The CPM Client SHALL support the following client-side CPM service logic related functionalities related to the usage of multiple Devices:

 Allowing the CPM User to create/modify a Device name